martinlippert/graal-simple-language-server-jdt/README.md

 ## how to run

-First, run the maven build inside of `org.test.language-server-jd`
+First, run the maven build inside of `org.test.language-server-jdt`

 `mvn clean package`